Stuffed Acorn Squash

 acorn squash cut in half on baking sheet with seeds being spooned out

-Slice the squash in half and use a spoon to scrape out seeds and strings.
-This will be SO much easier now that it’s cooked.
+STEP #3: Slice the squash in half and use a spoon to scrape out seeds and strings.
+This will be so much easier now that it’s cooked.

-Heat 3 Tbsp veggie broth or water in a medium saucepan over medium-high heat.
+Heat 3 tablespoons of veggie broth or water in a medium saucepan over medium-high heat.
 Add the diced onions and garlic and cook, stirring occasionally, until soft and golden brown, about 3-4 minutes.
 Add more broth if necessary.

 stainless pot with wild rice, onions, garlic, cinnamon, and spices

 Add veggie broth or water and bring to a simmer.
-Cover and stir occasionally, until the rice is tender and most of the liquid is absorbed, 30 minutes (different brands of rice may vary in cooking times; add more water if needed).
-Remove from heat.
+Cover and stir occasionally, until the rice is tender and most of the liquid is absorbed.

 stainless pot with wild rice cooking